quanphan2906/ledis/README.md

 # What did I learn?

 This is my _first_ time writing tests for a Vue application.
 I used `vue-test-utils` and `jest`.
-I learnt how to conduct unit testing with each component in the Vue application, and each function in the mock server.
+I learnt how to conduct unit testing with each component in the Vue application, and with each function in the mock server.

 # Notes